 Imagine a world where analytics can not only make work more efficient, but can also make banks smarter by providing data to help better understand buyer behavior.
-This can soon be a reality thanks to DealRoom’s unique platform and some forward thinking.
+This can soon be a reality thanks to DealRoom’s unique project management software and some forward thinking.

 We already know DealRoom provides value to M&A stakeholders by promoting a more intelligent way of working and organizing information, but its potential does not end there.
 In fact, DealRoom has data that could potentially be extracted to help banks analyze buyer behavior better than their competitors.

 How can DealRoom change the future of analytics on buyer behavior and better serve banks?